 They do not receive government funding.
 Retirement villages are regulated by the Retirement Villages Act 2016.
 The Act defines a ‘retirement village scheme’ as one that is established (predominantly), for ‘eligible persons and their spouses or domestic partners’.
 An ‘eligible person’ is defined as one who have attained the age of 55 years and retired from full-time employment.

-In South Australia the Office for the Ageing (OFTA) has responsibility for the administration of the Act.
+In South Australia the Office for Ageing Well has responsibility for the administration of the Act.

 It is important that prospective retirement village residents, existing residents, residents’ committees, owners &/or operators understand their rights and responsibilities under the Act and its Regulations.

 The information we provide is aimed at helping prospective residents understand their options and make informed decisions about retirement villages or other housing options.